Mighty Mutanimals: Wingnut and Screwloose

 The pair are not mutants, but the only surviving members of an alien race after Krang invaded their planet Dexion V in the Huanu system and wiped out everyone but those two.
 Screwloose's sting would calm the sometimes insane Wingnut.
-According to Screwloose, their two species shared a symbiotic relationship.
-Wingnut's species would provide Screwloose's with blood, while Screwloose's species' bite was the only means of the other species' sleep.

-Wingnut originally made his debut as a bad guy and an ally of Shredder in issue number two of the 1989 Teenage Mutant Ninja Turtles cereal mini-comic book by Ralston Purina.
+According to Screwloose, their two species shared a symbiotic relationship, with Wingnut providing blood and Screwloose the ability to sleep.
+Wingnut originally made his debut as a villain and an ally of Shredder in issue number two of the 1989 Teenage Mutant Ninja Turtles cereal mini-comic book by Ralston Purina.

-In the 1987 cartoon, Wingnut (voiced by Rob Paulsen) and Screwloose (voiced by Townsend Coleman) are a pair of terrorist mutants from the Dimension X planet Flagenon who tried to brainwash the children of their homeworld into invading Earth only to be stopped by the Turtles.
+In the 1987 series, Wingnut (voiced by Rob Paulsen) and Screwloose (voiced by Townsend Coleman) are a pair of terrorists from the Dimension X planet Flagenon who tried to brainwash the children of their homeworld into invading Earth only to be stopped by the Turtles.

 A variation of Wingnut appeared in the video game Teenage Mutant Ninja Turtles: Mutants in Manhattan voiced by Jim Meskimen.
 This version is a servant of General Krang.
 He fights the Turtles at the top of a construction site.

-In the 2012 series, Wingnut voiced by Daran Norris and Jeff Bennett respectively.
-They are superhero characters from Michelangelo's comic book who were brought to life by April O'Neil's crystal fragment of the Aeon's mystical Sol Star.
+In the 2012 series, Wingnut and Screwloose are voiced by Daran Norris and Jeff Bennett respectively.
+They are superhero characters from Michelangelo's comic book who were brought to life by a fragment of the Aeon's mystical Sol Star.

-In the upcoming 2023 film Teenage Mutant Ninja Turtles: Mutant Mayhem, Wingnut will be voiced by Natasia Demetriou.
+A genderbent version of Wingnut appears in the 2023 film Teenage Mutant Ninja Turtles: Mutant Mayhem, voiced by Natasia Demetriou.
+This version is a mutant bat who is a member of Superfly's gang.
+She aspires to be a superhero and is close with Donatello due to their shared love of technology.
+She is also seen as the nicest member as during the chase scene, she was actively warning the Turtles, rather than trying to deter them.
+Just like the rest of the gang, she switches over to the Turtle's side after realizing that she did not want to follow Superfly's villainy.
+She moves with Splinter and the Turtles and becomes part of their family.
+In the spin-off Tales of the Teenage Mutant Ninja Turtles, Wingnut appears as a member of the Mutanimals.

 Old Hob

-Old Hob is a character introduced in the IDW comics first as an antagonist to the turtles and then later becomes an anti-hero and founded the Mighty Mutanimals to protect Mutants.
+Old Hob is a character introduced in the IDW comics, first as an antagonist to the turtles, before becoming an anti-hero who founded the Mighty Mutanimals to protect mutants.
+He was exposed to the same mutagen ooze that created the original four turtles, and shortly before his mutation took effect, he attempted to prey on Raphael, only for Splinter to come to his defense by biting off the cat's right eye, forcing Hob to wear an eyepatch.